Return to Salem's Lot (1987)

 Joe goes to the aid of one of the locals who isn't a vampire yet named Van Meer (Samuel Fuller) to go on a vampire slaying and put an end to Axel's evil deed's along with trying to save his son.

-An embarrassing sequel and has nothing on the original in which has bad writing and sloppy direction to it.
+Bottom line is that it's an embarrassing sequel and has nothing on the original in which has bad writing and sloppy direction to it.
 The performances were extremely cheesy too.
 However, this film is campy fun to watch but not meant to be taken seriously.
 For the fans who wanted another scare like in the first on this isn't the film for you but if you want to watch it to get a kick out of it then try it at your own risk.

 The special effects were done very cheaply and the whole film has plenty of low production values too.